onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Dual
   * Sonoff RF Bridge with remote Switches
   * Sonoff Touch
-  * Sonoff Basic (Wifi not working well with EPHome or Tasmota in newer versions)
+  * Sonoff Basic (Wifi not working well with ESPHome or Tasmota in newer versions)
   * Sonoff Pow R2
   The Sonoff Pow (and R2) will stay with Tasmota for a while, because I have no good implementation of Tasmota's energy summary in ESPHome.
 * Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip form TI, no ESP, so we'll have to use the original Firmware.